devisephp/documentation/source/docs/3-pages.md

 ##<a name="creating-new-pages" class="ia"></a>[#](#creating-new-pages)Creating New Pages

 Creating a page is easy.
 From the administration dashboard click on *ahem*...
 Pages.
 Click on 'Create New Page' in the top right-hand corner and you will be presented the Create A New Page form.

-Let's break down the options:
+###Page Options

  **Title of the page**: The purpose of this field is to supply a label for the administrative list of pages.
 It really isn't meant for anything on the front-end.